ZMBG50/Geojson/README.md

+# GEOJSON

+This github will serve as a repository for geopsatial data projects.
+I have a physical map collection.
+Why not a digital one?

 # Number of Households by Postcodes (2021)

 This is a basic project using Pandas and Geopandas to create a spatial visual.
 This is plotted with Matplotlib.